 Listen To The Album | Spotify, YT Music, Apple Music |

 Prodigy and Havoc’s gritty flows perfectly captured the essence of mid-90s New York hip-hop.
-Their stark wordplay painted vivid pictures of street life while avoiding glamorization.
-The production, largely handled by Havoc, created a dark, atmospheric sound that defined the era.
+Their stark wordplay painted vivid pictures of street life while avoiding the glamorization of it.
+The production, handled mainly by Havoc, created a dark, atmospheric sound that defined the era.

 How Did We Come Up With The List Of Best Rap Albums Ever